churchmanlab/genewalk/README.md

 # GeneWalk

-GeneWalk determines for individual genes the functions that are relevant in a particular experimental condition.
+GeneWalk determines for individual genes the functions that are relevant in a particular biological context and experimental condition.
 GeneWalk quantifies the similarity between vector representations of a gene and annotated GO terms through representation learning with random walks on a condition-specific gene regulatory network.
 Similarity significance is determined through comparison with node similarities from randomized networks.

 ## Install GeneWalk
 To install the latest release of GeneWalk (preferred):